 - If the CCB and CCR are combined and families using registered care can no longer access rebates we will lose out financially.
-Often a Community Pre School is the only option for care in rural communities. - If Not For Profit Pre Schools lose tax exemptions; pressure will be placed on us to increase fees, making it unaffordable for many of our families.
+Often a community Pre School is the only option for care in rural communities. - If Not For Profit Pre Schools lose tax exemptions; pressure will be placed on us to increase fees.